jqueuniet/netbox-go/apiv3_5/docs/NestedL2VPN.md

 ### NewNestedL2VPN

-`func NewNestedL2VPN(id int32, url string, display string, name string, slug string, type_ L2VPNTypeValue, ) *NestedL2VPN`
+`func NewNestedL2VPN(id int32, url string, name string, slug string, type_ L2VPNTypeValue, ) *NestedL2VPN`

 NewNestedL2VPN instantiates a new NestedL2VPN object
 This constructor will assign default values to properties that have it defined,